Djuffin/libvpx/documentation/translation_summary.md

 When something in the Rust port looks weird, the cause is usually one of these (in order of likelihood):

-1. **C-to-Rust transliteration of an idiomatic-C construct.** Check the doc comment above the function — it cites the C source line.
+1. **C-to-Rust transliteration of an idiomatic-C construct in a kernel file.** Check the doc comment above the function — it cites the C source line.
 2. **The function returns `VpxResult<T>` because the C version threw via `longjmp`.** See §4.
 3. **A `pub use ... as ...` alias is doing what a `#define` did in C.**
    See §5 (RTCD).
-4. **A `*mut T` field stores what would naturally be `&mut T` or `Box<T>` in Rust.** Required for layout / lifetime parity with C.
+4. **A `*mut T` field stores what would naturally be `&mut T` or `Box<T>` in Rust.** Required for layout / lifetime parity with C in the kernel.
+See §3.2 and §15.
-   See §3.2.
+5. **An `unsafe extern "C" fn` kernel function** — kept that ABI to preserve the libvpx-asm slot-in path.
+See §5.

-5. **A function is `pub unsafe extern "C" fn` even though no C caller exists yet.** Required for ABI compatibility with consumers that may link via `#[no_mangle]` symbol resolution.
-See §6.
+The **API layer** (`crate::codec`, `vpx_api`, `vpx_codec`,

-Anywhere that diverges from those five patterns is documented inline.
+`vpx_decoder`, the outer `Vp8Decoder`) is safe-Rust idiomatic and does not match any of patterns 1, 4, or 5.
+If you see raw pointers there, they're either at the FFI boundary (callback state) or a sentinel into the kernel — both documented inline.